well-typed/reinstallable-base/hackage-uses-of-internals/stability-risk-3/by-purpose.md

-The concrete descriptions of those usage reasons from which higher-level purposes have not yet been distilled and that are therefore not mentioned in this document are listed in `Untreated usage reasons`: one per line, in lexicographic order according to the POSIX locale.
+The concrete descriptions of those usage reasons from which higher-level purposes have not yet been distilled and that are therefore not mentioned in this document are listed in the file [untreated-usage-reasons](untreated-usage-reasons): one per line, in lexicographic order according to the POSIX locale.